 - You’ve already found your niche.

-- You’ve already built some sort of audience (typically I recommend having 500 subscribers on an email list).
+- You’ve already built some sort of audience (typically I recommend having 200 subscribers on an email list or a decent social media following).

 If you can answer “Yes” to both of those things, you’re ready to continue.
 If not, I’d highly recommend you pause here and focus on nailing those two things before you go any further into online course building land.